sigstore/docs/content/en/cosign/overview.md

                               --certificate-oidc-issuer=https://accounts.example.com
 ```

-To verify, Cosign queries the transparency log to compare the public key to what’s in Rekor, and checks the timestamp on the signature against the artifact’s entry in the transparency log.
-The signature is valid if its timestamp falls within the small window of time that the key pair and certificate issued by OpenID Connect were valid.
+To verify, Cosign queries the transparency log (Rekor) to compare the public key,, and checks the timestamp on the signature against the artifact’s entry in the transparency log.
+The signature is valid if its timestamp falls within the small window of time that the key pair and certificate issued by the certificate authority were valid.

 ### Working with containers